Home > Method > Preserved > Dehydrated Citrus {Oranges, Grapefruit, Lemons and Limes}

 When planning to dehydrate anything, you’ve gotta pick out the stars of the show.
 For this recipe, I chose to use grapefruit, lemon, lime, and orange.
 Be mindful of your dehydrator’s capacity, though!

-2. Using a sharp mandoline and careful hand, slice the citrus fruits into even rounds.
+2. Using a sharp mandoline or a sharp knife and a careful hand, slice the citrus fruits into even 1/8-1/4″ rounds.

-3. Layer in a single layer on the dehydrator trays.
+3. Place in a single layer on the dehydrator trays.

-5. Store in an airtight container for up to a month
+5. Store in an airtight container once cooled.

 Dehydrated citrus wheels on a dehydrator tray.